anayib/linux-nodejs-services/README.md

 ## Consuming Services

+You will learn how to create services that consume other HTTP services.

 Some times you need several services to communicate between them.
 There are many ways to implement this.
 One way is injecting a base URL at `process.env` or another one is injecting a port number at `process.env` using in both cases environment variables.

 Find an implementation of services consuming each other  at `./consuming-services`.
 These are services implemented to run locally and they are not production ready.
 For production services use frameworks.